 The decision-maker shall respond to the request by providing a written determination to the requestor by mail, email, personal delivery, or other reliable means.
 For a request by an employee, the decision-maker shall provide the determination within a reasonable period of time depending on the circumstances and the complexity of the request, but not later than 20 working days from the date of the request.
-If the decision-maker does not provide a written determination to the employee within 20 working days from the date of the employee's request, the decision-maker shall be deemed to have determined that the proposed activity will be determined not to violate this Statement.
+If the decision-maker does not provide a written determination to the employee within 20 working days from the date of the request, the proposed activity will be determined not to violate this Statement.

-The decision-maker may revoke the determination at any time based on changed facts or circumstances or other good cause, by providing advance written notice to the requestor.
+The decision-maker may revoke the determination at any time by written notice, based on changed facts or circumstances or other good cause, by providing advance written notice to the requestor.
 The written notice shall specify the changed facts or circumstances or other good cause that warrants revocation of the advance written determination.